-(1.12) $$\mathscr{A}{1}(\partial{t} + \boldsymbol{u} \cdot \nabla)\dot{\boldsymbol{U}} + \mathscr{A}{0}^{\text{mod}}\dot{\boldsymbol{U}} = \dot{\boldsymbol{F}},$$ several nondimensional parameters.
-Hamiltonians of the full model and of the Kakinuma model in the nondimensional variables are also provided.
-In Section 3 we first introduce some differential operators, which enable us to write the Kakinuma model simply in the form (1.8), and then we present the precise statements of our main results in this paper.
-In Section 4 we first recall results in the framework of surface waves related to the consistency of the Isobe-Kakinuma model, and then prove Theorems 3.5 and 3.6 concerning the consistency of the Kakinuma model by a simple scaling argument.
-In Section 5 we first derive an elliptic estimate related to the compatibility conditions for the Kakinuma model, which explains how to prepare the initial data, as stated in Proposition 3.4.
+$$\mathscr{A}1(\partial_t + \boldsymbol{u} \cdot \nabla)\dot{\boldsymbol{U}} + \mathscr{A}0^{\text{mod}}\dot{\boldsymbol{U}} = \dot{\boldsymbol{F}},\tag{1.12}$$

+The contents of this paper are as follows.
+In § 2 we first recall the basic equations governing the interfacial gravity waves and write down the Kakinuma model that we are going to analyse in this paper, and then rewrite them in a nondimensional form by introducing several non-dimensional parameters.
+Hamiltonians of the full model and of the Kakinuma model in the non-dimensional variables are also provided.
+In § 3 we first introduce some differential operators, which enable us to write the Kakinuma model simply in form (1.8), and then we present the precise statements of our main results in this paper.
+In § 4 we first recall results in the framework of surface waves related to the consistency of the Isobe-Kakinuma model, and then prove theorems 3.5 and 3.6 concerning the consistency of the Kakinuma model by a simple scaling argument.
+In § 5 we first derive an elliptic estimate related to the compatibility conditions for the Kakinuma model, which explains how to prepare the initial data, as stated in proposition 3.4.
 Then we give uniform a priori bounds on regular solutions to the Kakinuma model, especially, a priori bounds of time derivatives.
-In Section 6 we provide uniform energy estimates for the solution to the Kakinuma model and prove Theorem 3.1, which ensures the existence of the solution to the initial value problem for the Kakinuma model on a time interval independent of parameters, especially, δ_1 and δ_2 , under the stability condition, the non-cavitation assumptions, and intrinsic compatibility conditions on the initial data, together with a uniform bound of the solution.
-In Section 7 we first give a supplementary estimate on an approximation of the Dirichlet-to-Neumann map, and then revisit the consistency of the Kakinuma model.
-We prove Proposition 7.6, which is another version of the consistency given in Theorem 3.6, where we adopt a different construction of an approximate solution to the Kakinuma model from the solution to the full model.
-Then, by making use of the well-posedness of the initial value problem for the Kakinuma model we prove Theorem 3.9 which provides a conditional rigorous justification of the Kakinuma model, that is, assuming the existence of a solution to the full model with a uniform bound we derive an error estimate between a corresponding solution to the Kakinuma model and that of the full model.
-Finally, in Section 8 we prove Theorem 3.10 which gives an error estimate between the Hamiltonian of the Kakinuma model and that of the full model.
-For the convenience of the reader, the structure of the paper and proofs dependencies are sketched in Figure 1.2.
+In § 6 we provide uniform energy estimates for the solution to the Kakinuma model and prove theorem 3.1, which ensures the existence of the solution to the initial value problem for the Kakinuma model on a time interval independent of parameters, especially, $\delta_1$ and $\delta_2$ , under the stability condition, the non-cavitation assumptions and intrinsic compatibility conditions on the initial data, together with a uniform bound of the solution.
+In § 7 we first give a supplementary estimate on an approximation of the Dirichlet-to-Neumann map, and then revisit the consistency of the Kakinuma model.
+We prove proposition 7.6, which is another version of the consistency given in theorem 3.6, where we adopt a different construction of an approximate solution to the Kakinuma model from the solution to the full model.
+Then, by making use of the well-posedness of the initial value problem for the Kakinuma model, we prove theorem 3.9 which provides a conditional rigorous justification of the Kakinuma model, that is, assuming the existence of a solution to the full model with a uniform bound, we derive an error estimate between a corresponding solution to the Kakinuma model and that of the full model.
+Finally, in § 8 we prove theorem 3.10 which gives an error estimate between the Hamiltonian of the Kakinuma model and that of the full model.
+For the convenience of the reader, the structure of the paper and proofs dependencies are sketched in figure 2.